tdonohue/DSpace-Spring-Boot/README.md

 ## Customization Capabilities

 - [x] CSS-level customizations
-  * Basic CSS-driven themes are already implemented in this Prototype.
-By default, the `layout.html` loads up a `default.css` file.
-However, you can customize that site-wide or per PATH/URL via an example config in [`application.properties`](https://github.com/tdonohue/DSpace-Spring-Boot/blob/spring-boot-ui/dspace-ui/src/main/resources/application.properties)
+  * Basic themes are already implemented in this Prototype.
+By default a "default" theme is used which has its own `layout.html` and `styles.css`.
+However, two other themes are available "blue-header" and "red-header".
+You can change the theme  site-wide or per PATH/URL by adding one of the following to your `local.cfg`
      * `dspace.theme=default` (Specify the site-wide CSS to use)
      * `dspace.theme.handle.10673.2=blue-header` (Specifies a DIFFERENT "blue-header.css" for the /handle/10673/2 path, and any objects that include that path in their breadcrumbs)
      * These settings are fully working, and you can play with them to add different themes to different objects.
 Note that a theme specified for object "10673/2" will be inherited automatically by all child objects.